 Composite fillings also lack the sensitivity that is often associated with silver amalgam fillings.
 They are especially suited for smaller cavities and for clients who may be allergic to metal fillings.

+What happens if I just ignore getting my teeth cleaned?
+As the plaque and calculus accumulate, the periodontal disease continues.
+Supporting tissues around the teeth (gums, periodontal ligaments, bone) are lost.
 Periodontal pockets form which trap additional plaque.
 Bad breath often accompanies this condition.
-Once the bone that supports the teeth is lost, it will not regrow without surgical intervention.
+Once the bone that supports the teeth is lost, it will not regrow without surgical intervention. |